 If you delete your history, cookies, and search data from the Safari cache, it still saves the information necessary to autocomplete.

-If you wish to delete your Chrome cookies while you're at it, check out the following video:
+If you wish to delete your Chrome or Firefox cookies while you're at it, check out the following video: